Sai-Videsh/Trash_Level_Detector/README.md

  after this, the data will be stored in firebase software in a organised manner. then the data will be collected from Firebase and plot graphs and a pie Chart on that data.
 For some security reasons, Packet Encryption is also enabled, like using cryptography module , the data while sending and collecting from firebase, it'll be encrypted with a header, that prevents from misuse of packets from others.

-files and their use:\n
+files and their use:&nbsp;&nbsp;
-  \twaste_detec.py : main file , that operate wiht IOT pro kit and connect sensors with software\n graph.py: for showing some visual data interpretation current_level.txt : this shows the current updated level of trash can secret.key : a .key file downloaded from firebase
+  waste_detec.py : main file , that operate wiht IOT pro kit and connect sensors with software graph.py: for showing some visual data interpretation current_level.txt : this shows the current updated level of trash can secret.key : a .key file downloaded from firebase